 Equally at home performing music of all periods, Sanders has premiered works by Micio Mamiya, Anthony Plog, Karl Kohn, Joseph Brennan, Frank Campo, and concertos by Louis Moyse and Gabriel Bolaños.
 In 1999 he presented the U.S. premiere of Raymond Luedeke’s Elemental Dances with the Colorado String Quartet.

-Upcoming concerts for 2013-14 include tours of Washington and Florida for the Piatigorsky Foundation, and solo recitals which will feature the first performances of Kohn’s Soliloquy V. In September 2013, the American Guitar Society will honor Mr. Sanders and Scott Tennant at its 90th Anniversary Celebration.
+Upcoming concerts for 2014-15 Louisiana and Georgia for the Piatigorsky Foundation, and solo recitals which will feature the first performances of Kohn’s Soliloquy V. In 2013, the American Guitar Society honored Mr. Sanders and Scott Tennant at its 90th Anniversary Celebration with Lifetime Achievement Awards.

 An accomplished luthier, Sanders builds guitars and vihuelas, and has taught instrument-building courses at California Institute of the Arts and Pomona College.
-Mr. Sanders has made copies of historic guitars for the San Francisco Conservatory of Music, Yale, UCLA and UC Santa Barbara.
-Recently, Sanders built two baroque guitars for the Waller/Maxwell duo, on the faculty of Northwestern University.
+Mr. Sanders has made copies of historic guitars for the San Francisco Conservatory of Music, Yale, UCLA, UC Dominguez Hills, CSU Northridge, and UC Santa Barbara.
+Recently, Sanders built two baroque guitars for the Waller/Maxwell duo, on the faculty of Northwestern University and a baroque guitar for Jeffrey McFadden, faculty of University of Toronto.
 His Essays on "Playing the Guitar" are featured in Soundboard, the quarterly journal of the Guitar Foundation of America.